teracyhq-incubator/teracy-dev-k8s/docs/docker-registry.md

             - registry.k8s.local
 ```

-- Then `$ vagrant hostmanger` to get the `hosts` file updated in the host and the guest machines.
+- Then `$ vagrant hostmanager` to get the `hosts` file updated in the host and the guest machines.

 - Make sure to trust the root CA certificate: